Skip to content ↓

 ISI INSPECTION REPORT 2024

-Safeguarding arrangements are well planned and effective.
-Immediate and appropriate action is taken and leaders have an effective relationship with external safeguarding partners.
+Safeguarding arrangements are well planned and effective in assessing and mitigating emotional and other risks to pupils.
+Immediate and appropriate action is taken when necessary, and leaders have an effective relationship with external safeguarding partners and other agencies.

 ISI INSPECTION REPORT 2024

-Leaders introduce provide highly effective feedback to pupils.
+Leaders have introduced new approaches to provide highly effective feedback to pupils.
 Pupils gain confidence from the use of peer assessment that is sustained over the long term.

 ISI INSPECTION REPORT 2024